What is Tet?

 What do we do?

 To fulfill our mission, we cordially invite you to attend the San Diego Lunar New Year Festival at SDCCU (Qualcomm) Stadium, scheduled on February 1-3, 2019.
 The Lunar New Year is an important Asian holiday that has been celebrated for thousands of years throughout the world, especially in Asia.
 2019 marks the Year of the Pig, a sincere and brave animal that represents honesty, intelligence, and reliability.
 Pig’s positive enthusiastic energy and easygoing nature will make for an exciting festival as we continue our mission to revitalize San Diego’s Little Saigon Cultural and Commercial District.
-The festival will include an array of exotic food stations, unique vendor booths, cultural village, non-stop live entertainment and concerts, dog costume contest, Pho eating contest, plus traditional martial arts demonstrations and Lion Dance performances, firecrackers show.
+The festival will include an array of exotic food stations, unique vendor booths, cultural village, non-stop live entertainment and concerts, dog costume contest, Pho eating contest, plus traditional martial arts demonstrations and Lion Dance performances and firecrackers shows.
 It is also one of the only events in the county offering diverse carnival rides appropriate for all ages.

 Why do we do it?